 Our Solar Panels are definitely one of the more visible eco-initiatives at Cronig’s Markets.
 This 210kW solar canopy is outfitted with 6 electric vehicle charging stations and is the first solar canopy on Martha’s Vineyard.

 Another choice we made early on was, No plastic bags at the checkouts.
 Our paper bags which are widely reused around the island are biodegradable and help reduce voluminous waste.
+Cardboard waste balers for rent and purchase from phs wastekit are another thing we are looking into, so that the paper bags and any cardboard can be managed in a more simpler, effective and environmentally-friendly way.
 At Cronig’s Markets we highly recommend the use of reusable bags and even have them available for purchase in the store.
 Nothing reduces waste, like no waste.

 A change you might notice is that all Styrofoam trays in our produce and meat departments have been replaced with trays and containers from earthbound materials.
 These do the job just as well, if not better, look great, and have significantly less negative impact on our environment.

 Some of our behind the scenes changes and choices are just as significant.
 During our last store remodel we installed a new refrigeration system, upgraded our electrical system, and changed our flooring.